johnmholmes/Pic16F18345_Journey/README.md

 Reduced power consumption: Because a LAT bit does not involve a read operation, it consumes less power compared to PORT bit, making it useful in battery-powered devices where power consumption is critical.

-For my applications I feel using PORTB = 10100000 or its HEX value is easier to do as its not that time critical.
+For my applications I feel using LATBB = 0xFC; 11110000 this has been tested and work so I will now use this method for setting the require Pin state.